BBVA/mirrorgate/README.md

 - [mirrorgate-dashboard](./mirrorgate-dashboard/readme.md): contains the front-end sources.
 - [mirrorgate-backoffice](./mirrorgate-backoffice/README.md): contains danshboards administration application.
 - [mirrorgate-api](./mirrorgate-api/Readme.md): contains de api (backend) sources.
-- [mirrorgate-core](./mirrorgate-core/Readme.md): contains the core library used by the api and the collectors
+- [mirrorgate-core](./mirrorgate-core/Readme.md): contains the core library used by the api and the collectors.
-- [docker](./docker/README.md): contains utilities to build a MirrorGate docker image
+- [docker](./docker/README.md): contains utilities to build a MirrorGate docker image.
 - [tests](./tests/README.md): contains utilities to put all the pieces together and execute them as a whole while developing.

 Check each of this folders for instructions on how to build, deploy and run each module.